asmaloney/gactar/README.md

 - [pyactr](https://github.com/jakdot/pyactr) (python)
 - [ACT-R](https://github.com/asmaloney/ACT-R) (lisp) - a.k.a. _"vanilla"_

-`gactar` will work with the short tutorial models included in the _examples_ directory.
-It doesn't handle a lot beyond what's in there - it only works with memory modules, not perceptual-motor ones - so _it's limited at the moment_.
+`gactar` will work with the tutorial models included in the _examples_ directory.
+It doesn't handle a lot beyond what's in there - it only works with memory modules, not perceptual-motor ones, and does not yet work with environments - so _it's limited at the moment_.

+Given that gactar in its early stages, the amod syntax may change dramatically based on use and feedback.

+### What isn't implemented?

+A lot!
+The big, obvious one is environments (and therefore the visual & motor modules).
+That's a big challenge and probably not worth tackling if there isn't sufficient interest in this initial proof of concept.
+Environments may even prove impossible given the way they are implemented in the three frameworks, but I haven't yet explored this too deeply.

+If there is sufficient interest in this project, my strategy going forward would be to continue implementing examples included with the three implementations, adding capabilities as necessary and, when the implementations differ, raising issues for discussion.
+Once all the non-environment capabilities are implemented, then I would turn to the environment issue.

 ## Why?

 1. Provides a human-readable, easy-to-understand, standard format to define basic ACT-R models.
-2. Allows the easy exchange of models with other researchers.
+1. Allows the easy exchange of models with other researchers
+1. Opens the possibility of a library of models which will run on multiple implementation frameworks.
-3. Abstracts away the "programming" to focus on writing and understanding models.
+1. Abstracts away the "programming" to focus on writing and understanding models.
-4. Restricts the model to a small language to prevent programming "outside the model".
+1. Restricts the model to a small language to prevent programming "outside the model" (no sneaking in extra calculations or control-flow!).
-5. Provides a very simple setup for teaching environments.
-6. Runs the same model on multiple ACT-R implementations.
+1. Runs the same model on multiple ACT-R implementation frameworks.
+1. Provides a very simple setup for teaching environments - gactar is self-contained in one executable and uses a setup script to download the implementation frameworks.
-7. Generates human-readable code (for now!) which is useful for learning the implementations and comparing them.
+1. Generates human-readable code with comments linking back to the amod file which is useful for learning the implementations and comparing them.
-8. Parses chunks (including the `examples` section) to catch and report errors in a user-friendly manner.
+1. Parses chunks (including the `examples` in an amod file) to catch and report errors in a user-friendly manner.

    **Example #1 (invalid variable name)**